Use of the house or apartment after divorce

 If the property is community property (SJM), it is part of the property settlement after the dissolution of the marriage.
 The ideal solution is a mutual agreement – the spouses can agree to sell the property and split the proceeds, or one of them can keep it and pay out the other.
 Such an agreement saves time, money and mental strain.

-It also depends on the type of divorce the spouses choose.
+It also depends on the type of divorce the couple chooses.
 The Civil Code allows for contested and uncontested divorce.
-In the case of an uncontested divorce, one of the conditions is that the spouses agree on the arrangement of their property, their living arrangements after the divorce and, if applicable, alimony.
+In the case of an uncontested divorce, one of the conditions is that the spouses agree to adjust their property, their living arrangements after the divorce and, if applicable, alimony.
 If an uncontested divorce is on the table, it does not automatically include a division of the matrimonial property.
 You therefore have more options:

 • You can enter into an agreement later.